jnewland/hlstube/README.md

 # HLSTube

-> On-demand HLS streams for YouTube URLs.
+> On-demand HLS streams using youtube-dl.
 For, uh, personal use.

 ## Usage